Wildlife Rabies Vaccination Project Protects People and PetsTennessee Works with USDA, Other Southeast States to Prevent Raccoon Rabies

 NASHVILLE – The Tennessee Department of Health is working with the United States Department of Agriculture to help prevent rabies by distributing oral rabies vaccine for wild raccoons along Tennessee’s borders with Alabama, Georgia, North Carolina and Virginia.
-The annual baiting program administered by USDA’s Animal and Plant Health Inspection Service, Wildlife Services will begin in Tennessee October 3, 2019.
+The annual baiting program administered by USDA’s Animal and Plant Health Inspection Service, Wildlife Services, will begin in Tennessee on October 1, 2021.

 The oral rabies vaccine will be distributed on the following schedule:

-- October 9 –13: Carter, Cocke, Greene, Hawkins, Johnson, Sullivan, Unicoi and Washington counties
+•October 4 –9: Carter, Cocke, Greene, Hawkins, Johnson, Sullivan, Unicoi and Washington

 Although the vaccine products are safe, the USDA Wildlife Services program has issued these precautions:

-- Do not try to remove an oral rabies vaccine packet from your pet’s mouth, as you could be bitten.
+• Do not try to remove an oral rabies vaccine packet from your pet’s mouth, as you could

-The Tennessee Department of Health urges people to enjoy wild animals such as raccoons, skunks, foxes and bats from a distance.
+The Tennessee Department of Health encourages people to enjoy wild animals such as raccoons, skunks, and bats from a distance.
 The Centers for Disease Control and Prevention has a website to help educate children about rabies.
 Visit the site at www.cdc.gov/rabiesandkids/.